mveytsman/DelimR/README.md

 Implements [delimited continuations](https://en.wikipedia.org/wiki/Delimited_continuation) in Ruby.
 This is a direct port of Oleg Kselyov's Scheme [implementation](http://okmij.org/ftp/continuations/implementations.html#delimcc-scheme).

 This is an experiment.
+Ruby continuations are [considered harmful](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf).
+By the way, I want to take a minute to point out that this talk was at something called "Continuation Fest 2008", and calls Matz out for being a "criminal."

-Ruby continuations are [considered harmful](http://www.atdot.net/~ko1/pub/ContinuationFest-ruby.pdf)[^1].
-Don't use this for anything "serious."
+TL;DR: Don't use this for anything "serious."

 ## Installation